-Inspired by efforts to increase racial diversity in conservation, the Roger Arliner Young (RAY) Conservation Diversity Fellowship Program aims to increase and facilitate conservation-related career pathways for emerging leaders of color.
-The RAY Fellowship Program is a paid fellowship designed to equip recent college graduates with the tools, experiences, support, and community they need to become leaders in the conservation sector—one that, in our visions of the future, fully represents, includes, and is led by the diverse communities, perspectives, and experiences of the United States.
+Inspired by efforts to increase racial diversity in conservation and clean energy, the Roger Arliner Young (RAY) Diversity Fellowship Program aims to increase and facilitate conservation and clean energy-related career pathways for emerging leaders of color.
+The RAY Fellowship Program is a paid fellowship designed to equip recent college graduates with the tools, experiences, support, and community they need to become leaders in the conservation and clean energy sectors—one that, in our visions of the future, fully represents, includes, and is led by the diverse communities, perspectives, and experiences of the United States.

 Managed by the Environmental Leadership Program (ELP), the RAY Fellowship Program provides first-time career access opportunities for recent college graduates who do not have previous professional experience or a graduate degree.
-RAY Fellows are placed within one of our 'Member Organizations' for a year-long paid fellowship position, with the resources and support to develop experiences that will launch them onto a path of career growth in conservation.
+RAY Fellows are placed within one of our 'Member Organizations' for a year-long paid fellowship position, with the resources and support to develop experiences that will launch them onto a path of career growth in conservation or clean energy.
 Fellows work with mentors, grow their networks, and forge lasting relationships with their cohort of Fellows.
 RAY Fellowship positions are full-time paid positions with competitive entry-level salaries plus benefits.
 Fellows will also receive a stipend of $1,000 to go towards professional development opportunities, in addition to coordinated professional development through RAY Member Organizations and ELP.

 The RAY Fellowship Program looks for applicants that demonstrate:

 - Passion and capacity to exercise leadership and respond to social and environmental challenges

 - Willingness to actively contribute to the Program and take advantage of its benefits

-- Commitment to the values of diversity, equity, and inclusion within the environmental and social change fields
+- Commitment to the values of diversity, equity, and inclusion within the environmental or clean energy and social change fields

 - The ability and desire to remain an active member of the RAY Fellowship community and network after the conclusion of the year-long Fellowship

 - Eagerness to connect with and learn from others